Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-2. Heat oil in a wok or large skillet over medium-high heat.
-Add garlic and stir-fry until fragrant (about 30 seconds).
+2. Heat 3 tbsp coconut oil in a wok or large skillet over medium-high heat and add 2 cloves minced garlic, stir-frying for about 30 seconds until fragrant.

-3. Add chicken and cook until browned and cooked through about 5–7 minutes.
-Remove and set aside.
+3. Add the marinated chicken and cook for 5 to 7 minutes until browned and cooked through, then remove and set aside.

-4. In the same pan, add onion and bell pepper, and stir-fry until crisp-tender, about 3 minutes.
+4. In the same pan, stir-fry 1 large sliced onion and 1 sliced green bell pepper for about 3 minutes until crisp-tender.

-6. Drizzle with sesame oil if using, toss once more, and serve hot over steamed rice.
+6. Drizzle with 1 tsp toasted sesame oil (optional), toss once more, and serve immediately.

 2. UAE: Chicken Corn Soup